razercreedunity/freelancers-application/README.md

 CDN is a fictional company that aims to build a directory of freelancers.
 This repository contains the code for the CDN project, which is built using the MEAN stack (MongoDB, Express.js, Angular, and Node.js).
 The project provides a platform for employers to find and contact freelancers for their job requirements.

+## Live Server

+The application is deployed and accessible at [[https://your-app.vercel.app](https://your-app.vercel.app)](https://freelancers-application.vercel.app/).

+Please visit the live server to explore the features and functionalities of the Freelancer Application.

 ## Features

 - Empower freelancers with the ability to register and showcase their expertise.